pingng/tadlib/README.md

         matmul(firstLayer, outW),
         outB);
 ```
-The _outLayer_ is the output, [logits](https://stackoverflow.com/questions/34240703/what-is-logits-softmax-and-softmax-cross-entropy-with-logits)
+The _outLayer_ is the output [logits](https://stackoverflow.com/questions/34240703/what-is-logits-softmax-and-softmax-cross-entropy-with-logits)
-for each of the output classes.
+for each output classes.

 We must then calculate the loss (scaled by the number of examples in the batch):
 ```java